 If you've ever heard of Croatia, you probably heard about Dubrovnik.
-But Dubrovnik isn't the only croatian city worth knowing and visiting.
-Assuming you like travelling, you must know that people tend to call some cities by their nicknames.
+But Dubrovnik isn't the only Croatian city worth knowing and visiting.
+Assuming you like traveling, you must know that people tend to call some cities by their nicknames.
 The City of Love, The Big Apple, The City of Angels..
-Located on a magnificent coast of Adriatic sea, "The City that Sings" litterally sings to you.
+Located on a magnificent coast of Adriatic sea, "The City that Sings" literally sings to you.
 You're probably wondering: „How can a city sing?!“

 Explore the Old Town

 In Zadar, where sea hits the western city shore, Sea organs are placed.
 If you like listening to soothing sound of waves prepare to be amazed and have your mind blown.
 You'd think it can't get much better than that, but you'd be wrong.
 Zadar is the city where urban meets ancient.
 A few steps from the sea organs, you can greet and bid farewell to sun on a platform called "The Greetings to the Sun" (a.k.a.
 Sun Salutation) which lights up after the sunset, and not far form that there's an 3000 years old roman city shell.

 This old mistress, located on a peninsula and surrounded by ancient city walls is full of beautifull attractions and historical places and will woo you with its city forum, churches (of whom st. Donat's is the most well known) and its typical dalmatian dreaminess.